Hawaii Travel Requirements

 - No person who is subject to the mandatory self-quarantine is allowed to stay in a short-term or vacation rental.
 This is according to data from the Hawaii Tourism Authority (HTA).

 - Additionally, operations that rent vehicles may not rent to any person who is subject to a 14-day traveler quarantine order unless an exemption is granted.

 - Violation of the quarantine will be a misdemeanor and subject to a possible fine and/or jail time.

-- The quarantine mandate will continue until at least November 30th for all arrivals, and visitors are responsible for quarantine costs.
+- The quarantine mandate will continue until further notice for all arrivals, and visitors are responsible for quarantine costs.

 More information on the current COVID-19 rules & restrictions, including for each county/island, can be found on our Hawaii Travel Restrictions page.

 Current Situation in Hawaii